dialogue-evaluation/GramEval2020/README.md

   - LAS accuracy (labeled attachment score for dependency relations)
   - lemmatization accuracy

+See the performance of publicly available tools for Russian - [analysis by Igor Trofimov](https://github.com/dialogue-evaluation/GramEval2020/eval_it.pdf)

 All metrics are calculated by the [evaluate.py](https://github.com/dialogue-evaluation/GramEval2020/blob/master/evaluate.py) script.

 ### Motivation: